 The muffler is designed in order to reduce the noise level and to direct the exhaust gases away from the operator.
 The exhaust gases are hot and can contain sparks, which may cause fire if directed against dry and combustible material.
-Some mufflers are equipped with a special screen.
-If your saw has this type of muffler, you should clean the screen at least once a week.
+The muffler is equipped with a spark arrestor mesh.
+The mesh must be cleaned at least once a week.
 This is done with a wire brush.

 CAUTION!
-The screen must be replaced, if damaged.
-The saw will be overheated, if the screen is clogged.
+The spark arrestor mesh must be replaced, if damaged.
+The saw will be overheated, if the mesh is clogged.
 This results in damage on the cylinder and the piston.
 Never use a saw with a clogged or defective muffler.